gseth/ControlAltAI-Nodes/README.md

 Solution: For upscaling, auto segment or manually mask the face or specified regions and add noise.
 Then, pass the blended image output to the K-Sampler and denoise at 0.20 - 0.50.

 ![ComfyUI Screenshot](https://gseth.com/images/SNAG-4241.png)

+You can see the noise has been applied only to the face as per the mask.
+This will maintain the smooth bokeh and preserve the facial details during upscale.
 ![ComfyUI Screenshot](https://gseth.com/images/SNAG-4242.png)

+Denoise the image using Flux or SDXL sampler.
+Recommended sampler denoise: 0.10 - 0.50
 ![ComfyUI Screenshot](https://gseth.com/images/SNAG-4243.png)

 **Settings:**